alyssamarie0107/user-thread-lib150/REPORT.md

 Another challenge we faced was understanding the concepts and functionalities of threads and integrating our developed knowledge to implement the thread library functions.
-It tooks us quite awhile to obtain a solid understanding of what should be accomplished and how.
+It tooks us quite a while to obtain a solid understanding of what should be accomplished and how.
 Oftentimes, we were stuck and didn't even know where to start once.
 However, going back and re-reading the lecture slides, asking questions on Piazza, meeting on Zoom with each other almost every day, and attending office hours helped us tremendously with getting started.

-Once we were able to get started and finally write some code, we also quite frequently ran into bugs, thus having to put our basic debugging skills to use.
+Once we were able to get started and finally wrote some code, we also quite frequently ran into bugs, thus having to put our basic debugging skills to use.
-We utilized writing the exepected outcome, printing debugging, and gdb.
+We utilized writing the exepected outcome, print debugging, and gdb.

 Lastly, though having predefined function helps in many ways, it also imposes limitations in how one should go about the implementation, for it restricts a bit of the freedom a developer gets in implementation choices.
-However, it is understandable that regardless of the academia or the industry, the design choices might be enforced oftenten, thus we appreciate the good practice to be able to follow guidelines.
+However, it is understandable that regardless of the academia or the industry, the design choices might be enforced often, thus we appreciate the good practice to be able to follow guidelines.

 ## Cited Resources